 Beyond having to work out four arms at the gym, life would be pretty awesome with another pair of hands.

-While a lock picking vise isn’t quite a second set of hands, it can, in some ways, feel like it.
+While a lock picking vise isn't quite a second set of hands, it can in many ways feel like it.

 So let's get to it and cover lock picking vises!